kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 The importance of formulae as conveniences is summarized by this quotation from the famous computer scientist [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra):

 >"A picture may be worth a thousand words, a formula is worth a thousand pictures."

+And with that memorable quote, I conclude this blog, lest it stretch to infinity!

 ## Acknowledgements